Supporting Embedded Content

 There are two tricky steps here: the requested data is turned into a Skia Data object using the MakeWithoutCopy method, and then into an image with MakeFromEncoded.

 Because we used MakeWithoutCopy, the Data object just stores a reference to the existing body and doesn’t own that data.
 That’s essential, because encoded image data can be large—maybe megabytes—and copying that data wastes memory and time.
 But that also means that the data will become invalid if body is ever garbage-collected; that’s why I save the body in an encoded_data field.This is a bit of a hack.
 Perhaps a better solution would be to write the response directly into a Skia Data object using the writable_data API.
-It would require some refactoring of the rest of the browser which is why I’m choosing to avoid it.
+That would require some refactoring of the rest of the browser which is why I’m choosing to avoid it.

 BROKEN_IMAGE = skia.Image.open("Broken_Image.png")